 But NVIDIA didn't start as an AI company.
 It started as three engineers in a Denny's booth with a bet on 3D graphics — and a CEO who has led it for over 32 years through near-bankruptcy, a market cap crash, and one of the most dramatic pivots in business history.
 This is the complete story. 🧬

-TL;DR: NVIDIA went from a 1993 Denny's founding to a $3.4T company powering 90%+ of AI training.
-Jensen Huang's CUDA bet cost the company most of its profits — and created the foundation for the entire AI revolution.
-NVIDIA's GPUs train every frontier model that platforms like Taskade use.
+TL;DR: NVIDIA went from a 1993 Denny's founding to a $3.4T+ company powering 90%+ of AI training.
+Jensen Huang's CUDA bet seeded the entire AI revolution.
+As of May 2026, he frames AI as a shift from retrieval to generative computing with physical AI (robo-taxis, humanoid robots) right around the corner.
 Try frontier AI models in Taskade →

 Jensen Huang — Founder and CEO of NVIDIA.
 From a Denny's booth in 1993 to the most valuable company in the world.